Kid Icarus: Uprising 3DS stand

 Game Boy Camera

-As the Game Boy hysteria began to wane, Nintendo thought about GB accessories and came up with this uninspiring beauty.
+As the Game Boy hysteria began to wane, Nintendo thought about accessories to help prolong its lifespan, and then came up with this uninspiring beauty.
 Attached to the top of your Game Boy, you could take pixelated photos on the screen and then scrawl and doodle over them.